Projective toric designs, quantum state designs, and mutually unbiased bases: Relation to quantum state designs and MUBs

 Turn $X$ into a discrete measure space by weighting $[\ket0],[\ket1],$ and $[\ket2]$ each by $1/12$ and each $[\ket{\psi_k}]$ by $3/(4\times 7)$.
 The resulting measure space is a $\bbC\bbP^2$ $2$-design of size $10$. \end{example}

-In Ref.~\cite[Ap.~F]{iosueContinuousvariableQuantumState2022}, it was shown that projective toric designs are closely related to complete sets of MUBs.
-Let $S \subset P(T^n)$ be a set of size $\abs{S} = d^2$.
-By concatenating $S$ with the simplex $2$-design described above (extremal points and centroid), one finds that the set of phases $S$ constitute a complete set of MUBs if and only if they satisfy an (1) orthonormality condition, and a (2) mutually unbiased condition.
-It was shown in Ref.~\cite[Ap.~F]{iosueContinuousvariableQuantumState2022} that the second condition (2) can be replaced with the requirement that $S$ be a toric $2$-design.

-Finally, Ref.~\cite{blume-kohoutCuriousNonexistenceGaussian2014} introduced the notion of a continuous variable (CV) $t$-design.
+Similar to the finite-dimensional case above, we see analogous results in infinite-dimensional quantum systems.
+Ref.~\cite{blume-kohoutCuriousNonexistenceGaussian2014} introduced the notion of a continuous variable (CV) $t$-design.
 Ref.~\cite{iosueContinuousvariableQuantumState2022} proved that such designs do not exist and therefore introduced \textit{rigged} CV $t$-designs.
 A simplex design can be generalized to the unnormalized infinite-dimensional simplex.
 It then follows that the concatenation of an infinite-dimensional simplex $t$-design and a $P(T^\infty)$ $t$-design yields a rigged CV $t$-design.
 We therefore see that designs on the infinite-dimensional projective torus $P(T^\infty)$ are closely related to designs on other infinite-dimensional spaces.